 “There's a credible argument to be made that we're at a tipping point for elite advisers,” he said.
 “We're getting close to the $900,000 compensation parity between independent and wirehouse advisers.”

 The firm forecasts that compensation for elite advisers will fall to the $850,000 level.

-Mr. Spears's research included speaking with 60 top brokers earning more than $2 million in revenue and 25 elite registered independent advisers with at least $500 million in assets under advisement.
+Mr. Spears' research included speaking with 60 top brokers earning more than $2 million in revenue and 25 elite registered independent advisers with at least $500 million in assets under advisement.

-The after-effects of the financial crisis are still hurting Wall Street brokers as investors shy away from the most complex — and profitable — products.
+The after-effects of the financial crisis are still hurting Wall Street brokers as investors shy away from the complex and profitable products.

-“The high-margin solutions are being rejected by clients because they didn't work,” said Mr. Spears.
+“The high-margin solutions are being rejected by clients because they didn't work,” Mr. Spears said.
 “Those high-margin products have typically paid the broker 2% to 5% of the invested capital.”
-He added that these days, clients are more inclined to get fee-only advice.

-Mr. Spears added that the advisers he had spoken with included dually registered independent advisers and that while they have some stock, bond and insurance business, it's a small part of what they do.
+Mr. Spears added that the advisers that he had spoken with included dually registered independent advisers and that while they have some stock, bond and insurance business, it is a small part of what they do.

-“I find that the longer an adviser has been independent, they less they emphasize stocks, bonds and hedging,” he added.
+“I find that the longer an adviser has been independent, the less they emphasize stocks, bonds and hedging,” he said.
 “They focus on taking advantage of their knowledge of the markets to make asset allocation decisions for the clients.”